AskAwayHealth

 They may suppress agitation in the short term, but the long-term effects are a big problem.

-This is because they can worsen anxiety.
+Why is this?
+Because they can worsen anxiety.
 They also cause effects like confusion, disorientation and low moods.

 Some can lead to other mental health problems like psychosis, where people start to have an alternative perception of reality.